BIDS-Xu-Lab/lightweight-specification-development/README.md

 ## Lightweight Specifications

+Here's some example lightweight specifications for demonstration purpose.
+The generated code is what Claude Code with Opus 4.6 generated.
+Based on our testings, usually the inital run may generate a workable version, but still more efforts are needed to ensure the tools are user-friendly or meet all task requirements.
+Please use with caution and make changes according to your own tasks.

 - [OMOP Patient Viewer](./specifications/omop-patient-viewer.md), [generated code](https://github.com/BIDS-Xu-Lab/omop-patient-viewer)
 - [Text Annotation Concept Mapping](./specifications/text-annotation-concept-mapping-tool.md), [generated code](https://github.com/BIDS-Xu-Lab/blu-lite)
 - [Text Embedding Pipeline](./specifications/text-embedding-pipeline.md), [generated code](https://github.com/BIDS-Xu-Lab/simple-text-embedding-pipeline)